kovacsv/VisualScriptEngineWeb/README.md

 ### 2. Build VisualScriptEngine

 * [Download the latest version of VisualScriptEngine from here](https://github.com/kovacsv/VisualScriptEngine/archive/master.zip).
-* Generate the project with cmake, and build it with Debug/x64 and Release/x64 configuration.
+* Generate the project with cmake, and build it with the configurations you need (Debug, Release, RelWithDebInfo).
 * Build the `INSTALL` project for both configurations.
 * Build VisualScriptEngineWxWidgets:
 * Set the `VSE_DEVKIT_DIR` environment variable to VisualScriptEngine DevKit folder.